-Advisory vs Discretionary
+Advisory vs. Discretionary

-At A&J we are pleased to have been granted Discretionary Fund Management (DFM) status by the financial services regulator, enabling us to expand our services and meet the varying requirements of our clients as the financial services industry evolves.
 We are able to offer two different types of ongoing management for investment portfolios; a Discretionary Fund Management Service and an Advised Service.
 The key difference between the two types of service is the level of control you wish to retain with your financial assets.

 Discretionary Fund Management Services

-Is DFM suitable for me?
+Is DFM Suitable for Me?